 I really need to get something off my chest.
 I love the English language.
 I love waxing poetic and tweaking word use to convey an untraditional meaning of a word.
 There are some words however that I just don’t like.
 I don’t like to say them.
 I don’t like how they sound.
 I don’t like what they mentally conjure for me.
 This dislike diverts me from a freewheeling lexicon to a bit of a dead stop.
 I really don’t like these words in my mouth let alone coming out of it.
 I guess that makes me a selective ‘word prude’.
+Despite the mouthwatering quality of this classic dessert, Rhubarb Grunt, is not a name I relish saying….though I do love to eat it!

 One of these words is in the title of this recipe.
 And it’s not rhubarb.
 I found myself swallowing the word when telling my family about the dessert I made.
 They looked quizzically not able to understand my answer.
 I’d respond with ‘it’s a rhubarb dessert’.
 ‘Yay, Mom, but what KIND of rhubarb dessert?’.
 I finally fell on my linguistic sword and blurted out ‘it’s a Rhubarb Grunt!’
 They again looked at me like I’m gone mad and simply said ‘just call it something else if you don’t like that word’ (clearly they did not share the same distaste as me).